cloudflare/cloudflare-docs/products/rules/src/content/bulk-redirects/use-cases.md

     ip.src.country == "GB" and http.request.full_uri in $uk_redirect_list
     ```

-This configuration would perform the following redirects for UK visitors:
+This configuration will perform the following redirects for UK visitors:

 Request URL                               | URL after redirect
 ------------------------------------------|--------------------------------------------